Tour Our Inn

 The Oak Room (rightfully named) is covered in hand-carved wood adornments.
 The fireplace is surrounded by these carvings and one can see why it took 10 years to build this mansion!
 This relaxing room calls you to its overstuffed leather chairs and sofa, which you won't want to depart from.
 This room also has an original Tiffany lamp from 1910 which adds to the warmth of the atmosphere.
 Many of our guests enjoy reading or just relaxing in this inviting room.

-Our two dining rooms are renowned for atmosphere as well as gourmet fine dining.
-Our round large dining room, called the Shaw Room, boasts of fireside dining and a magnificent view.
+Our round large dining room, called the Shaw Room, boasts of fireside breakfasts and a magnificent view.
 Our smaller dining room, called the Parlor Room, is decorated with a Victorian flair with burgundy and sage accents to compliment the wallpaper and original artwork.
 It also has the same extraordinary views.
-Most evenings, our guests are treated to a glorious sunset which can be viewed from every table in both dining rooms.
+Some mornings our guests are treated to wildlife romping in our surrounding meadows.

 The magnificent original leaded glass window graces the ornate oak staircase.
 It depicts the Blue Spruce Tree that still stands at the front of the inn.
 The morning and afternoon sun shines through the hand painted glass, as if to remind us of the Lumber Baron who so lovingly had this mansion and all its fabulous woodwork created just for us to enjoy.

-Jeff and Terry Johannemann, formerly Terry Sulzen, purchased the inn in June 2003.
+Jeff and Terry purchased the inn in June 2003.
 They moved their two younger children from New Jersey to start a new life as innkeepers.

 Jeff started as a carpenter and became a custom home builder, primarily on the Jersey shore.
 Eventually his love of flying pulled him into the airline industry, where he flew for Pan Am and TWA.
 Feeling the need for a higher degree, he completed his BS and his MBA, all while working as a program manager teaching pilots in simulators.
 He eventually found a job closer to home and worked as a program manager in the training field.